neonmik/Wave-Machine-Firmware/README.md

     - Think about adding MIDI capability, as it IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
-    - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)
+    - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include:
     - Finesse soft start code - currently takes too long to get going.